 Qualifications, occupations and interests

 Lawyer (solicitor).
 Educated at De La Salle College, Marrickville.
 University of Sydney LL.B (Syd) 1957.
-Previously practising solicitor, sole practice at Penrith, before election to Parliament.
-Recreational interests include cricket, football, golf, drama, ballet and reading.
+Previously practising solicitor, sole practice at Penrith, then a partnership, Mulock Timmins & Co, before election to Parliament.
+Recreational interests include cricket, rugby league, drama, symphony, ballet and reading.